Rent Stabilization Program

 Key Provisions of the CSFRA

 - Rent levels and rent increases for Covered Rental Units, built before February 1, 1995, must comply with all provisions of the CSFRA.

 - Covered Rental Units must roll back rents to the Base Rent (the rent in effect on October 19, 2015) as per December 23, 2016.
-For tenancies starting after October 19, 2015, the Base Rent is the rent initially paid by the tenant upon start of tenancy.
+For Tenancies starting after October 19, 2015, the Base Rent is the initial rental rate charged upon initial occupancy.
+It is important to know that the term "initial rental rate" means only the amount of Rent actually paid by the Tenant for the initial term of the tenancy.

 - Landlords may apply only one rent increase per 12 months as set by the RHC.
 The allowed increase is called the Annual General Adjustment (AGA).
 The following AGAs have been approved by the RHC, with at least 30 days advance written notice:

 - 2022 AGA: 5.0%, effective September 1, 2022 - August 31, 2023.